coderefinery/presentations/2024-RSECon-BYOC.md

 ---

-# How can learners participate a workshop?
+# How can learners participate?

 .center[
 <img src="img/BYOC.png"